marionettejs/backbone.marionette/docs/marionette.application.module.md

 ### Preventing Auto-Start Of Modules

-If you wish to manually start a module instead of having the application start it, you can tell the module definition not to start with the app:
+If you wish to manually start a module instead of having the application start it, you can tell the module definition not to start with the parent:

 ```js
 var fooModule = MyApp.module("Foo", {